LEARNAcademy/syllabus/react/create-react-app.md

 ### Working in App.js

 The boilerplate code is great for a quick check to make sure the app is working but not what we will ultimately use.
-We can start by deleting the code and replacing it with a basic functional component.
+Delete the code and replace it with a basic functional component.
 Functional components in React look very similar to the functions we write in regular JavaScript.
 The difference is the name of the components will be in PascalCase. **PascalCase** is a naming convention for classes and components that is similar to camelCase but the first letter is uppercase.

 The component has a function declaration and a return.
 Within the return we have some JSX.
-Since we will be returning more than one line of JSX we can wrap the tag in a React fragment.
+Since we will be returning more than one line of JSX, we can wrap the tag in a React fragment.

 Using React fragments requires an input from React dependencies at the top of the file.
 All components need to have an **export** to expose the component to the rest of the application.